 This progress report is the third in a series that document progress on EuDAP and EFAD’s strategic plan, adopted in 2015.

-EuDAP Full Report 2018 is the first one created as a form of an online database.
+EuDAP Full Report 2018 is the first one created in the form of an online database.
 The data in this report are based on European dietetic activities from 2018, which were collected in the 2019 EuDAP Survey.

 EuDAP Survey 2019